What Is Harassment?

-Harassment may also include offensive jokes, name-calling, offensive nicknames, pornographic images on a laptop, and offensive pictures or objects.
-Interfering with an employee’s ability to do his or her work is also considered to be a form of harassment.
+Harassment also may include offensive jokes, name-calling, offensive nicknames, pornographic images on a laptop, and offensive pictures or objects.
+Interfering with an employee’s ability to do his or her work also is considered to be a form of harassment.

 In all or some parts of the United States, demeaning another individual regarding a protected classification is illegal and discriminatory.
-As a form of employment discrimination, harassment can violate Title VII of the Civil Rights Act of 1964, the Age Discrimination in Employment Act of 1967, (ADEA), and the Americans with Disabilities Act of 1990, (ADA).
+As a form of employment discrimination, harassment can violate Title VII of the Civil Rights Act of 1964, the Age Discrimination in Employment Act of 1967 (ADEA) and the Americans with Disabilities Act of 1990 (ADA).

-These protected classifications of employees, depending on your state, can include:
+Protected classifications of employees, depending on your state, can include:

-According to the US Equal Employment Opportunity Commission, harassment becomes illegal when:
+According to the U.S. Equal Employment Opportunity Commission, harassment becomes illegal when:

-- Putting up with the offensive and unwanted actions, communication, or behavior becomes a condition of continued employment, or
+- Putting up with offensive and unwanted actions, communication, or behavior becomes a condition of continued employment, or

 - The behavior is severe and pervasive enough to create a work environment that any reasonable individual would find intimidating, hostile, or abusive.

 Harassment against individuals also is prohibited as retaliation for filing a discrimination charge, participating in a harassment investigation or lawsuit under these laws.
 The bottom line is that employees have a right to challenge employment practices that they believe constitute harassment.